Dmongue1/CMSC-471-Project-1/README.md

 - Allow for randomization of algorithms and depths
   * Random option = 0
+  * randomization happens in playGame() when first called, once set to a random option it stays consitent throughout that game
+  * Sets the chosen variable to a random int 1-3 for skill, and 1 for algo (needs to be updated once evals 2 & 3 implemented)

 - Trim the algo options so that eval_1 is =1, since the others aren't necessary for this project.
+  * algo = 1 is now the 'Best move, n moves ahead, minimax with alpha beta pruning (Faster)' option
+  * else is now 'random move' option

 Note: Main will need to be updated to add in eval_2 and eval_3 to the move generator once they are implemented.